halawami/UnderlingsofUnderwing/README.md

 - [x] The player should know the effect has been run
   - ```underlings.card.effect.domestic.WhiteReceipeEffectTests.testToString()```

+#### You may now use Black or White Elements in place of any other type ```underlings.card.effect.domestic.players.player.UseBlackOrWhiteInPlaceTests```

+- Dragons
+  - Artifeles
+- [x] The effect should let the player use black or white elements in place of any other type
+  - ```underlings.card.effect.domestic.players.player.UseBlackOrWhiteInPlaceTests.testEffect()```
+- [x] The player should know the effect has been run
+  - ```underlings.card.effect.domestic.players.player.UseBlackOrWhiteInPlaceTests.testToString()```

 ### Wild Card Effects ```underlings.card.effect.wild```

 #### ALL Eggs claimed this round take +1 round to hatch  ```underlings.card.effect.wild.AllEggsHatchLateEffectTests```